Azure/osdu-data-load-tno/README.md

 ## Operations Persona

-This persona method of loading data is intended for those desiring to load data in an automated fashion using Azure Resources.
+This method of loading data provides a way to load data using ARM templates.

 This solution leverages a cloud based container to execute a data load from data hosted in an Azure Storage Account file share.
 To load data follow the 2 step process.